Testing 2D temperature models in Bayesian retrievals of atmospheric properties from hot Jupiter phase curves: Application to Real Phase Curves

 We plot the posterior distributions of gas VMRs using different retrieval schemes in Fig. \ref{fig:real_triangle}.
 The retrieved H$_2$O abundances are consistent across models.
 We take model 4 as our fiducial model, which gives a constraint of $5.6\times10^{-5}$--$4.0\times10^{-4}$ at $1\sigma$.
 As with the synthetic data, we cannot constrain the abundance of CO and CO$_2$, but we can place an upper bound on the VMR of CH$_4$ at $\sim$$10^{-6}$.
-We plot the retrieved thermal structures, calculated with the mean parameters of the posterior distributions, in Fig. \ref{fig:real_tp}.
-The retrieved dayside temperatures of model 4 suggest that the dayside thermal structure of WASP-43b is relatively homogeneous, meaning that temperature does not vary strongly on isobars.
-On the other hand, the retrieved temperatures on the nightside are extremely cold, which is likely due to thick cloud coverage that lift the photosphere to lower pressure levels.
-We discuss the results of our retrievals more in the next section.
+We plot the retrieved thermal structures, calculated with the median parameters of the posterior distributions, in Fig. \ref{fig:real_tp}.
+The retrieved dayside temperatures of model 4 suggest that the dayside thermal structure of WASP-43b is relatively homogeneous, meaning that temperature does not vary strongly as a function of longitude on isobars.
+On the other hand, the retrieved temperatures on the nightside are extremely cold, which is likely due to thick cloud coverage that lifts the photosphere to lower pressure levels.
+We discuss the results of our retrievals in the next section.